AlexPerathoner/seminar-tip/README.md

 ![Convert seconds from epoch to time and copy](https://media.giphy.com/media/f952ZuRG9kqCoxGt8v/giphy.gif)

+If you've installed Tip, try converting seconds from epoch to time by triggering Tip on the following string: `1577733633`

 ### Open Github code search on the selected text

 Tip is used within Sublime.